Last updated: July 19, 2018

 Note that your browser settings may allow you to automatically transmit a “Do Not Track” signal to sites and online services you visit.
 There is no consensus among industry participants as to what “Do Not Track” means in this context.
 Like many websites and online services, we currently do not alter our practices when we receive a “Do Not Track” signal from a visitor’s browser.
 To find out more about “Do Not Track,” you may wish to visit http://www.allaboutdnt.com.

-We may collect and use information about your location (such as your country), but we don’t collect any exact data of you or your device.
+We may collect and use information about your location (such as your country and city) and the type of device you are using.
 You can change the settings on your computer or mobile device to prevent your location information from being shared with us.

 How Do We Use This Information?